 The principal hardware design was one of the first things agreed on, as requested by Microsoft’s existing partners.
 “In 1994, HP and Compaq started to ask us to build a professional device,” Kodesh recalls.
 The former had already been making their “palmtop PC” mini-notebooks, and the new handheld PCs inherited the same clamshell design.
 “The form factor was considered a winner among knowledge workers who wanted a keyboard and ability to type fast.”

 Before the team settled on a desktop interface, the new system “did not have the affinity necessary to identify itself as a Microsoft Windows product,” wrote Zuberec.
-User interface prototypes published in Information Appliances and Beyond shows the main menu with a grid of icons and a bar of ever-present, silk-screened buttons.
+User interface prototypes published in Information Appliances and Beyond show the main menu with a grid of icons and a bar of ever-present, silk-screened buttons.
 (On many touchscreen devices of that era, the touch panel was bigger than the LCD display behind it.
 Silk-screen printing was used to add buttons and control elements to the extra touch-sensitive space.)

 The team originally wanted to build the user interface around the concept of documents.
-The goal of a prototype, according to Zuberec, was to test whether a user would see it as a container for documents or as an application shortcut.
+The goal of the prototype, according to Zuberec, was to test whether a user would see it as a container for documents or as an application shortcut.
 Initial experiments, though, revealed that users were split on how to treat the interface.
 Zuberec attributed the split to the fact the test group was made up of “early Windows 95 users”—that system, as well as every other Windows after it, supported both paradigms.